wicketbr/BandTogether/README.md

 # BandTogether

 A C# Blazor web application designed for musicians to keep all their music in one place and to be able to play from tablets, which has grown into much more.
+It is now a full-blown application for running an entire show.
+This can be used by bands, churches, organizations that want to run media for a meeting, schools, etc.

 - Keep all your charts in the chordpro format with an easy-to-use song editor (a sample Public Domain song is included).
 - Put together set lists.
 - Use a tablet on stage to view your charts in real time with options to personalize your view, including adding capos for guitar players and removing chords for vocalists.
 - Charts can be stored in chord notation or using the Nashville Numbering System.
 - Songs can be transposed as needed.
 - Set lists can contains Songs, Audio Files, Images, Countdown Timers, Slideshows, Videos, and YouTube Videos.
 - A projection view can be used to show your set information on the screen, including fully customizing the background, text, etc. for how songs are viewed.
 - The screen view app can be loaded into any browser window, so it can either be on the same computer